RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ```
 ansible-playbook -i hosts lb.yml
 ```
-You can again run the playbook multiple times, to ensure that this role is idempotent and that nothing changes the second or third time you run it.
+Take a moment to appreciate how simple that was.
+You can again run the playbook multiple times, to ensure that this role is idempotent and that nothing changes the second time you run it.

 This installs _nginx_ on the servers in the lbservers group.